- Bio

-Andrew is one of the leading young litigators in the state of Colorado and the West.
-His practice focuses on the representation of religious institutions, public figures and political organizations, and small and large businesses.
+Andrew is one of the leading litigators in the state of Colorado and the West.
+His practice focuses on the representation of state governments, religious institutions, public figures and political organizations, and small and large businesses.
 He regularly appears in state and federal courts across the country on behalf of clients in a range of complex commercial, constitutional, and civil-rights disputes.
-His advocacy has been described by commentators as “excellent,” “nothing short of brilliant,” and “compelling.”
+His advocacy has been described by clients and commentators as “excellent,” “nothing short of brilliant,” and “compelling.”

-Andrew’s approach was formed by his service as a law clerk to Chief Judge William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit and Judge Daniel Domenico of the United States District Court for the District of Colorado.
+Andrew’s approach was formed by his service as a law clerk to Chief Judge William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit and Chief Judge Daniel Domenico of the United States District Court for the District of Colorado.
 Andrew’s clerkships exposed him to nearly every area of law, from election issues, to trade-secret and contract protections, copyright, and First Amendment disputes.
 His practice is similarly broad.
-He represents clients at all levels of the judiciary on an array of substantive legal issues, including defamation and reputational torts; religious freedom, and the rights to freedom of speech and association; TABOR; trade secrets; legal ethics; the Foreign Sovereign Immunities Act; and contractual rights.
-His clients run the gamut and include large religious institutions; colleges and universities; corporations of all sizes; and public figures.
+He represents clients at all levels of the judiciary on an array of substantive legal issues, including defamation and reputational torts, religious freedom, and the rights to freedom of speech and association, TABOR, trade secrets, legal ethic, and contract rights.

-Andrew is a fourth-generation Coloradan, an adjunct professor of constitutional law at the University of Colorado, Colorado Springs, a husband to his college sweetheart, a lover of the theology of the Desert Fathers, a board member of Catholic Charities of Central Colorado, a mediocre trout fisherman of the small streams of Colorado’s Greenhorn Valley, an officer of the Colorado Lawyer’s Chapter of the Federalist Society, and a former teacher of ancient Greek philosophy and early Christian theology at a private school in the Twin Cities.
+Andrew is a fourth-generation Coloradan, an adjunct professor of political science at the University of Colorado, Colorado Springs, a husband to his college sweetheart, a lover of the theology of the Desert Fathers, a board member of Catholic Charities of Central Colorado, a mediocre trout fisherman of the small streams of Colorado’s Greenhorn Valley, an officer of the Colorado Lawyers’ Chapter of the Federalist Society, and a former teacher of ancient Greek philosophy and early Christian theology at a private school in the Twin Cities.

 Representative Matters